GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 ### Prioritization

-The Team will adhear to the following prioritization principles:
+The Team will adhere to the following prioritization principles:
 - Simple constraints over complex
 - Prioritizing higher value, lower effort constraints first
 - Focus on items that apply to all impact levels (H/M/L)